 Late 1990s

-Defense Department began increasing housing allowance rates to bring them in line with actual rental market housing costs across the country and to reduce members’ out-of-pocket housing costs.
-Prior to this initiative, a military member’s housing allowance covered only about 80 percent of their full housing costs, leaving an out-of-pocket cost of up to 20 percent.
+Defense Department began increasing housing allowance rates to align with actual rental market housing costs across the country and reduce members’ out-of-pocket housing costs.
+Before this initiative, a military member’s housing allowance covered only about 80 percent of their full housing costs, leaving an out-of-pocket cost of up to 20 percent.

 By 2005

-Housing allowance rates were increased enough so that the median out-of-pocket “off-base” housing cost was completely eliminated for members by pay grade, location, and dependency status.
-The Military Services also entered into numerous public-private ventures (PPVs) designed to eliminate inadequate government housing by leveraging private sector financing, expertise, and innovation to provide necessary housing faster and more efficiently than traditional Military Construction processes would allow.
+Housing allowance rates increased enough so that the median out-of-pocket “off-base” housing cost was completely eliminated for members by pay grade, location, and dependency status.
+The Military Services also entered into numerous public-private ventures (PPVs) designed to eliminate inadequate government housing.
+Leveraging private sector financing, expertise, and innovation, the DoD could provide necessary housing faster and more efficiently than traditional Military Construction processes would allow.

 FY 2015

-Authorized the monthly Basic Allowance for Housing (BAH) rates to be set at 99 percent (vs. 100 percent) of the median rental housing costs.
-99 percent of service members’ housing costs are covered.
+The DoD authorized the monthly Basic Allowance for Housing (BAH) rates to be 99% (vs. 100 percent) of the median rental housing costs.
+99% of service members’ housing costs are covered.

 FY 2016

-The FY 2016 NDAA provided the authority to slow the rate of growth in BAH by 1 percent per year until 5 percent out-of-pocket is reached.
-Phased in 1.0 percent increments per year over 4 years.
-98 percent of service members’ housing costs are covered.
-The actual implementation of the out-of-pocket adjustment is computed based on a percentage of the national median cost, so that the actual out-of-pocket dollar amount will be the same by grade and dependency status in every military housing area.
+The FY 2016 NDAA provided the authority to slow the growth rate in BAH by 1 percent per year until reaching 5 percent out-of-pocket.
+At this point, BAH covered 98% of service members’ housing costs.
+The actual implementation of the out-of-pocket adjustment is computed based on a percentage of the national median cost so that the actual out-of-pocket dollar amount will be the same by grade and dependency status in every military housing area.

 FY 2017